Dansby Swanson Player Props: Cubs vs. Pirates

 Dansby Swanson At The Plate

-- Swanson has 13 doubles, two triples, six home runs and 35 walks while hitting .265.
+- Swanson has 13 doubles, two triples, seven home runs and 36 walks while batting .264.

-- Among the qualified hitters, he ranks 62nd in batting average, while his on-base percentage ranks 37th and he is 109th in slugging.
+- Among the qualified batters in MLB, his batting average ranks 65th, his on-base percentage ranks 45th, and he is 105th in the league in slugging.

+- Swanson is batting .350 with one homer during his last outings and is riding a seven-game hitting streak.

+- Swanson has reached base via a hit in 43 games this year (of 70 played), and had multiple hits in 19 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.